chordpro-setlists/setlists/README.md

 ### 3.1 Create the setlist songlist file

 The first step is creating a .txt file containing a list of songs.
-For example, the [./tt-2023-08-9.txt] file looks like this:
+For example, the [tt-2023-08-9.txt](./tt-2023-08-9.txt) songlist file looks like this:

 ```shell
 songs/Bug.chopro